Gender role: Gender stereotypes

 Virginia Woolf, in the 1920s, made the point: "It is obvious that the values of women differ very often from the values which have been made by the other sex.
 Yet it is the masculine values that prevail", remade sixty years later by psychologist Carol Gilligan who used it to show that psychological tests of maturity have generally been based on masculine parameters, and so tended to show that women were less 'mature'.
-Gilligan countered this in her ground-breaking work, In a Different Voice, holding that maturity in women is shown in terms of different, but equally important, human values.
+Gilligan countered this in her groundbreaking work, In a Different Voice, holding that maturity in women is shown in terms of different but equally important human values.

 Stereotype content model, adapted from Fiske et al. (2002): Four types of stereotypes resulting from combinations of perceived warmth and competence.

 Gender stereotypes are extremely common in society.
 One of the reasons this may be is simply because it is easier on the brain to stereotype (see Heuristics).

-The brain has limited perceptual and memory systems, so it categorizes information into fewer and simpler units which allows for more efficient information processing.
+The brain has limited perceptual and memory systems, so it categorizes information into fewer, simpler units, allowing for more efficient information processing.
 Gender stereotypes appear to have an effect at an early age.
 In one study, the effects of gender stereotypes on children's mathematical abilities were tested.
 In this study of American children between the ages of six and ten, it was found that the children, as early as the second grade, demonstrated the gender stereotype that mathematics is a 'boy's subject'.
-This may show that the mathematical self-belief is influenced before the age in which there are discernible differences in mathematical achievement.
+This may show that mathematical self-belief is influenced before the age at which discernible differences in mathematical achievement emerge.

-According to the 1972 study by Jean Lipman-Blumen, women who grew up following traditional gender-roles from childhood were less likely to want to be highly educated while women brought up with the view that men and women are equal were more likely to want higher education.
+According to the 1972 study by Jean Lipman-Blumen, women who grew up with traditional gender roles were less likely to want higher education, while women brought up with the view that men and women are equal were more likely to want higher education.
 This result indicates that gender roles that have been passed down traditionally can influence stereotypes about gender.

-In a later study, Deaux and her colleagues (1984) found that most people think women are more nurturant, but less self-assertive than men, and that this belief is indicated universally, but that this awareness is related to women's role.
-To put it another way, women do not have an inherently nurturant personality, rather that a nurturing personality is acquired by whoever happens to be doing the housework.
+In a later study, Deaux and her colleagues (1984) found that most people think women are more nurturant but less self-assertive than men, and that this belief is universal, though this awareness is related to women's role.
+To put it another way, women do not have an inherently nurturing personality; rather, a nurturing personality is acquired by whoever happens to do the housework.